When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 Moreover, as you have seen above, the guide deals with every aspect of an analytics account to make sure that it becomes easy for you to understand how your audience is reacting to your efforts.

-Now your job here would be understanding what your audience needs and then deliver it to them in the most beneficial manner.
+Now your job here would be to understand what your audience needs and then deliver it to them in the most beneficial manner.
 Create content based on the majority of your customers and run ads based on data you have in analytics.

 This way you will be targeting the right audience and also making the most conversion in your efforts.
 We highly recommended reading this article How to Beat the eCommerce Competition.